idorenyinbassey/glad_tidings_school_mgmt/docs/adding_users_guide.md

    - Select "Admin" for school administrators
    - Select "IT Support" for technical support personnel
 3. For admin users, also check the "Staff status" checkbox to grant admin site access
-4. Ensure "Send welcome email to user" is checked if you want the user to receive login instructions
+4. Click "Save" to confirm the changes
-5. Click "Save" to confirm the changes
+   - **Note**: For new users, a welcome email is automatically sent to the email address provided

 ### Step 4: Create Associated Profile